 No. You don’t have to be officially enrolled in a university to begin your quest for scholarships.
 However, you should begin applying.
 If you do receive a scholarship, the sponsor is likely to ask for eligibility verification.
 This may include, among other things, proof of college enrollment.

 Why is my disability, ethnicity and/or other characteristic not listed as a profile option?

-Scholarships.com strives to acknowledge the uniqueness of each user, but the large quantity of characteristics, attributes and circumstances can occasionally make doing so difficult.
+Scholarships.com strives to acknowledge the uniqueness of each user, but sometimes there are so many varying demographic factors, which makes inclusion dififcult .
 To simplify the profile creation process, we list only those traits specifically named in the scholarships listed in our database.
 If the option you are searching for is not listed, you may want to select one that is more general or one closest to your preference.

 How can I remember whether I've inquired about a scholarship I found on Scholarships.com?

 To keep track of the scholarships for which you have applied or inquired, we recommend creating a spreadsheet or other document with relevant information for each award, then saving it on your computer.
 You can also use tools on our website to supplement your organization system.
-For example, you may choose to mark the scholarships for which you plan to apply as favorites then remove them from your list once you are finished applying.
-If you have questions about your application status for a specific scholarship, we recommend first reviewing the rules for that award then contacting the provider directly if necessary.
+We encourage you to mark your top scholarship choices as favorites, then remove them from your list once you finish applying.
+If you have questions about your application status for a specific scholarship, we recommend reviewing the rules for that award, then contacting the provider if necessary.

 Latest College & Financial Aid News

 The disease of addiction has ravaged college campuses, evident by the fact that 80 percent of college students drink alcohol, 40 percent binge drink.
 College students make up one of the largest groups of drug abusers nationwide.
 Young adolescent’s ages 18-24 already have an increased risk of addiction- those enrolled in a full-time college program are twice as likely to abuse drugs and [...]